15 Ways UWB RTLS Disrupts Manufacturing Processes—for the Better

 1. Delivering time and motion data

 Manufacturing almost always involves many things moving simultaneously.
-Whether it’s a batch of parts advancing on the same conveyor belt, a stack of work orders progressing from one station to another, or a worker moving from task to task, the factory is a happening place.
+Whether it’s a batch of parts advancing on the same conveyor belt, a stack of work orders progressing from one station to another, or a worker moving from task to task, the factory is a busy place.
 One danger is that parts, pieces, or even people can end up in places they shouldn’t.
 Also, moving from one place to another rarely happens in the most direct, efficient route possible.
 Thanks to RTLS, manufacturers and other organizations can study actual data on how everything moves.

 The patterns behind all these moving parts are invaluable.
 Real-time location data can illustrate where space can be optimized better.
 Motion histories can reveal anomalies from normal processes.
 Timing data can quantify how long each production phase takes without requiring workers to manually account for it.
 There are dozens of useful ways to leverage a real understanding of time and motion.
 Today’s factory management “Taylorism” has come a long way since the late 19th century.